-As part of a termination agreement of our Hard Rock licensing rights in Biloxi, Mississippi, we have agreed to provide consulting services to Hard Rock if and when the Biloxi facility opens, entitling us to annually receive the greater of \$100,000 or 10% of licensing fees for the two year consulting period.
-Construction of the Hard Rock Casino in Biloxi is under way with an opening date estimated to be during the third quarter of 2005.
-Accordingly, the positive effect of this matter on future cash flows cannot be predicted but may not be significant.
+As part of the termination agreement of our Hard Rock licensing rights in Biloxi, Mississippi, we agreed to provide consulting services to Hard Rock if and when the Biloxi facility opens, entitling us to annually receive the greater of \$100,000 or 10% of licensing fees for the two year consulting period.
+However, due to the recent devastation caused by Hurricane Katrina, which caused severe damage to the Hard Rock Casino in Biloxi, the opening of the facility, which was originally scheduled for the third quarter of 2005, has been delayed indefinitely.

-As of June 30, 2005, we had cumulative undeclared and unpaid dividends in the amount of \$2,730,000 on the 700,000 outstanding shares of our 1992-1 Preferred Stock.
+As of September 30, 2005, we had cumulative undeclared and unpaid dividends in the amount of \$2,782,500 on the 700,000 outstanding shares of our 1992-1 Preferred Stock.
 Such dividends are cumulative whether or not declared, and are currently in arrears.
-We do not plan to declare dividends until there is sufficient cash flow from operations.
+We do not presently plan to declare dividends until there is sufficient cash flow from operations.
 However, we are evaluating other alternatives to settle the dividends in arrears.